 Financial Assistance Fund (FAF) awards and loans are provided on a discretionary basis by the University to help international and non-UK EU students in financial hardship.
 The Fund supports students who are in serious and unexpected financial difficulties due to circumstances beyond their control.
-The Fund offers loans to cover short-term difficulties, or awards (usually up to £500 per academic year) depending on circumstances: awards of £1000 are rare.
+The Fund offers small loans or awards to cover short-term difficulties.

 Students should not apply to the Fund until they have first explored other ways of supporting themselves.
 The Fund does not provide bursaries or scholarships to overseas students or funds to cover fee payments or major shortfalls in funding.